 “Probable cause and parked car DUI” refers to a legal defense that a person can use to contest a DUI charge that he/she received while in a parked car.
-The defense asserts that, in such a case, the DUI charge is invalid because the police officer did not have probable cause to stop or arrest the driver in the first place.
+The defense asserts that, in such a case, the DUI charge is invalid because the police officer did observe the person driving, and thus the officer lacked probable cause to detain or arrest.

 A person can use this defense to challenge a variety of DUI charges.
 Examples include driving under the influence of alcohol, per Vehicle Code 23152a VC, and driving under the influence of drugs, per Vehicle Code 23152f VC.

 Note that it is possible for a person to get convicted of driving under the influence even if his/her car was technically “parked.”
 All that is necessary is for the driver to voluntarily cause the car to move prior to the arrest, even if this movement is only for a few inches.